mikegehard/ai-assisted-agile-agents/prompts/pairProgrammingSystem.md

 For each feature/change:

 1. **Test First (Red)**
+   - Check for any test file changes before starting
-   - Propose test cases before implementation
+   - If there are no changes, propose test cases before implementation
       - When possible, start with tests that exercise the user facing API/interface
       - Then move to lower level tests
    - Write specific, focused test cases